TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 .. https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-beta.2/js/bootstrap.min.js
 .. integrity="sha384-alpBpkh1PFOepccYVYDB4do5UnbKysX5WZXm3XxPqe5iKTfUKjNkCk9SaVuEZflJ"

-Section ``includeCSS { ... }`` simply instructs TYPO3 to include file ``website.css`` from the site package extension.
-We copied this file into the appropriate folder before.
+Section ``includeCSS { ... }`` instructs TYPO3 to include the CSS from the Bootstrap library from an external source.
+It also includes file ``website.css`` from the site package extension.
+We have copied this file into the appropriate folder before.

 Section ``includeJSFooter { ... }`` includes four JavaScript files in total.
 The first three are externally hosted files (jQuery, Popper and Bootstrap).
 Therefore, ``.external = 1`` forces TYPO3, not to check for their local existence.
 The fourth JavaScript file is the file we added before to the site package extension itself.